Zorbatron/ZBGT/README.md

 Single Item Input Bus
 - Functionally identical to a ULV input bus, but it has a max stack size of 1.

-## Upcoming
-- The Component Assembly Line from GT:NH (CoAL)
-- Thank you to Brian for actually doing the hard work in [GCYL: CEu](https://github.com/Synthitic/GCYL-CEu)

-## Planned:
+## Credited Works

-Multi Creative Reservoir Hatch
-- Will be a creative reservoir but it will have multiple slots.
-- Will likely have the UI of the ME input hatch.
+- GT:NH for many of the multiblocks
-- May replace the creative reservoir hatch.
+- Ursamina for the dual cover textures and the icon! :heart:
+- [Synthitic](https://github.com/Synthitic/) for porting GT:NH's CoAL to [GCYL: CEu](https://github.com/Synthitic/GCYL-CEu), which I more or less directly copied.